zzhenglab/ai4chem/book/_build/html/_sources/lecture-05.md

 For multiple classes there are different ways to average metrics across classes. **Macro** gives each class equal weight, **micro** aggregates counts, and **weighted** weights by class frequency.
 ```

-Note: When you move from binary classification to multi-class classification, metrics like precision, recall, and F1 can’t be defined in just one way — you need to decide how to average them across multiple classes.
-That’s where terms like macro, micro, and weighted come in.
+Note: When moving from **binary classification** to **multi-class classification**, metrics like precision, recall, and F1 score cannot be defined in just one way.

-**Macro averaging**:
+You need to decide **how to average** them across multiple classes.
+This is where strategies such as **macro**, **micro**, and **weighted** averaging come into play.

+### Macro Averaging
-Compute precision (or recall, or F1) for each class separately.
+- Compute the metric (precision, recall, or F1) **for each class separately**.

-Then take the simple (unweighted) average across classes.
+- Take the **simple, unweighted average** across all classes.

-This way, every class counts equally, no matter how many samples it has.
+- Every class contributes equally, regardless of how many samples it has.

-Example:
+**Example:**
-Suppose you have 3 classes:
+Suppose we have 3 classes:

-Class 0 has 500 samples
+- Class 0: 500 samples

-Class 1 has 100 samples
+- Class 1: 100 samples

-Class 2 has 50 samples
+- Class 2: 50 samples

-If the model does very well on class 0 (the big class) but very poorly on class 2 (the small class), macro averaging will punish the model because class 2’s F1 still contributes equally to the average.
+If the model performs very well on **Class 0** (the large class) but very poorly on **Class 2** (the small class), **macro averaging** will penalize the model.
+This is because each class’s F1 score contributes equally to the final average, even though the class sizes are different.

 ```{code-cell} ipython3